- 250g fresh or frozen peas

 - 3 tbsps finely chopped fresh chives 50ml olive oil

 - sea salt and freshly ground black pepper

-The perfect accompaniment to summer barbecues, this side dish makes the most of fresh, seasonal summer flavours and is particularly good with lamb.
+This side dish makes the most of fresh, seasonal flavours.
+It is particularly good with lamb and makes the perfect accompaniment to summer barbecues.

 Transfer the peas and beans to a bowl and crush with the back of a fork.
 Stir in the herbs and pea shoots and stir well.
 Warm the olive oil in a large non-stick pan.
 Add the crushed bean and pea mixture and heat gently, stirring regularly, until warmed through.
 Season and serve.